 By train and bus comfortably to the Dreifelder Weiher: Plan arrival.

 For those who prefer hiking, there is the "7 Pond Trail".
 The total of 31 kilometers are divided into four sections of 5 to 18 kilometers in length - north loop, south loop and green and blue loop.
 So everyone can find a route to suit their taste.
 By the way, a total of 130 kilometers of marked cycling and hiking trails lead through the area of the seven lakes.
 You can even join the 235-kilometer Westerwald Climb.
 Stages five and six of the well-known long-distance hiking trail - Westerburg-Freilingen and Freilingen-Nistertal - lead past the Postweiher.

 The Postweiher may also be used as recreational water and attracts with a natural beach bath.
 You can also camp here, surrounded by deciduous and coniferous forest, at the Freilingen campground.
 It offers pedal boats, rowing boats and bicycles for rent.
-If you want to learn or try windsurfing or SUP, you are in the right place.
-Take a course at the surf school and enjoy the advantages of the Postweiher: no danger from motorboats, manageable size, flat shore area and mostly beginner-friendly light wind.

 The campsite "Park Hofgut Schönerlen" is located in a park-like setting on the smallest of the seven ponds, the Hausweiher.
 The house pond with a sunbathing lawn on a sandy bay is only accessible to camping guests, which gives the facility a touch of exclusivity.
 The trail riding station also fits in with this.
 Horse fans can ride out and book trail rides.
 For guests who have neither their own camper nor tent, the family camp has a great alternative ready: rentable caravans.